 Many pet wellness plans cover routine vaccinations, such as DHLPP vaccines, titer vaccines, and rabies vaccines.

 Younger animals typically require several rounds of vaccines before they are considered fully vaccinated.
-If you’re adopting a puppy or kitten that still needs its vaccinations, a wellness plan covering them could reimburse you on many costs.
+If you’re adopting a puppy or kitten that's not yet vaccinated, a wellness plan could reimburse you for the cost.

 Other Types of Routine Care